stride3d/stride-docs/en/manual/stride-for-godot-developers/index.md

 ### Godot

-In Godot, you need to inherit from an engine class for it to be visible in the editor.
-Additionally, only types known to the Godot engine can be exported.
+In Godot C#, inspector-exposed members typically use `[Export]`, and the script is commonly attached to a node type.
+Export support is tied to types the engine can serialize.

 ### Stride